|FROM DOT TO DOMESDAY||Early Medieval||The Birth of Nations: England|

 The kingdom of Lindsey covered much of modern-day Lincolnshire – indeed, it is named after the Roman name for Lincoln (Lindum Colonia).
 Its borders are fairly precisely known: the river Humber to the north; the sea to the east; the Foss Dyke and river Witham to the south; in the west, the river Trent, but including the Isle of Axholme, in the marshes (now drained) to the west of the Trent.
 Lindsey has no recorded independent history – appearing as a satellite of either Mercia or, as here, its earliest appearance in the record, Northumbria: “Paulinus also preached the Word to the province of Lindsey, which is the first on the south side of the river Humber, stretching as far as the sea; and he first converted to the Lord the praefectus of the city of Lincoln, whose name was Blæcca, with his whole house.* He likewise built, in that city, a stone church of beautiful workmanship; the roof of which has either fallen through long neglect, or been thrown down by enemies, but the walls are still to be seen standing, and every year miraculous cures are wrought in that place, for the benefit of those who have faith to seek them...
 A certain priest and abbot of the monastery of Peartaneu [Partney], a man of singular veracity, whose name was Deda, told me concerning the faith of this province that an old man had informed him that he himself had been baptized at noon-day, by Bishop Paulinus, in the presence of King Edwin, and with him a great multitude of the people, in the river Trent, near the city, which in the English tongue is called Tiowulfingacæstir [Littleborough]; and he was also wont to describe the person of the same Paulinus, saying that he was tall of stature, stooping somewhat, his hair black, his visage thin, his nose slender and aquiline, his aspect both venerable and awe-inspiring.
 He had also with him in the ministry, James, the deacon, a man of zeal and great fame in Christ and in the church, who lived even to our days.
 It is told that there was then such perfect peace in Britain, wheresoever the dominion of King Edwin extended, that, as is still proverbially said, a woman with her new-born babe might walk throughout the island, from sea to sea, without receiving any harm.
 That king took such care for the good of his nation, that in several places where he had seen clear springs near the highways, he caused stakes to be fixed, with copper drinking-vessels hanging on them, for the refreshment of travellers; nor durst any man touch them for any other purpose than that for which they were designed, either through the great dread they had of the king, or for the affection which they bore him.
 His dignity was so great throughout his dominions, that not only were his banners borne before him in battle, but even in time of peace, when he rode about his cities, townships, or provinces, with his thegns, the standard-bearer was always wont to go before him.
 Also, when he walked anywhere along the streets, that sort of banner which the Romans call Tufa, and the English, Thuf, was in like manner borne before him.” (‘HE’ II, 16).

 Bede reports (‘HE’ II, 18) that Justus, archbishop of Canterbury, died on the 10th November, but he doesn't specify the year.
 It must, however, have been between 627 and 632, and events might tend to suggest that the later end of that range is more likely.
 At any rate, Justus' successor, Honorius, was ordained at Lincoln by Paulinus.
 It had been the intention of Pope Gregory I that there should also be an archbishop based at York.* That idea was at last viable, and it would appear that Archbishop Honorius, Edwin and Eadbald, king of Kent, wrote to Pope Honorius I (625–638) requesting that Paulinus be made archbishop of York.
 Bede quotes (‘HE’ II, 17) the pope's reply to Edwin: “We are preparing with a willing mind immediately to grant those things which you hoped would be by us ordained for your bishops, and this we do on account of the sincerity of your faith, which has been made known to us abundantly in terms of praise by the bearers of these presents.
 We have sent two palls to the two metropolitans [archbishops], Honorius and Paulinus; to the intent, that when either of them shall be called out of this world to his Creator, the other may, by this authority of ours, substitute another bishop in his place; which privilege we are induced to grant by the warmth of our love for you, as well as by reason of the great extent of the provinces which lie between us and you; that we may in all things support your devotion and likewise satisfy your desires.
 May God's grace preserve your Highness in safety!”
 Bede also quotes a letter from Pope Honorius to Archbishop Honorius (‘HE’ II, 18), evidently written at the same time as the letter to Edwin: “Wherefore, in accordance with your request, and that of the kings our sons, we do hereby in the name of the blessed Peter, chief of the Apostles, grant you authority, that when the Divine Grace shall call either of you to Himself, the survivor shall ordain a bishop in the room of him that is deceased.
 To which end also we have sent a pall to each of you, beloved, for celebrating the said ordination; that by the authority which we hereby commit to you, you may make an ordination acceptable to God; because the long distance of sea and land that lies between us and you, has obliged us to grant you this, that no loss may happen to your Church in any way, on any pretext whatever, but that the devotion of the people committed to you may increase the more.
 God preserve you in safety, most dear brother!
-Given the 11th day of June, in the reign of these our lords and emperors, in the twenty-fourth year of the reign of Heraclius, and the twenty-third after his consulship; and in the twenty-third of his son Constantine, and the third after his consulship; and in the third year of the most prosperous Caesar, his son Heraclius, the seventh indiction; that is, in the year of our Lord, 634.*” Sadly, at the time Pope Honorius wrote these letters Edwin had been dead for eight months, and Paulinus had fled from Northumbria.
+Given on the 3rd of the Ides of June [11th June], in the reign of these our lords and emperors, in the 24th year of the reign of Heraclius, and the 23rd after his consulship; and in the 23rd year of his son Constantine, and the 3rd after his consulship; and in the 3rd year of the most prosperous Caesar, his son Heraclius, the 7th indiction; that is, in the year of our Lord, 634.*” Sadly, at the time Pope Honorius wrote these letters Edwin had been dead for eight months, and Paulinus had fled from Northumbria.

 Bede twice (‘HE’ II, 5 & 9) refers to Edwin bringing “the Mevanian Islands” – the Isle of Man and Anglesey – under English control.
 A Welsh Triad (26 W) lists Edwin (whom it calls “king of Lloegr”, i.e. king of England) as the third of the: “Three Great Oppressions of Môn [Anglesey], nurtured therein.”
 Plainly, the Triad refers to Edwin's overlordship of Anglesey – the island stronghold of Gwynedd – but it also alludes to a ‘tradition’, which can be traced no earlier than the 12th century, that Edwin had been raised by Cadfan, king of Gwynedd, alongside his own son, Cadwallon (who would eventually be the agent of Edwin's death).
 In Triad 29, ‘Three Faithful War-Bands of the Island of Britain’, first mentioned is: “The War-Band of Cadwallon son of Cadfan, who were with him seven years in Ireland; and in all that time they did not ask him for anything, lest they should be compelled to leave him” – which raises the possibility that, due to persecution by Edwin, Cadwallon was forced to flee Britain.
 Triad 69 refers to “the Action of Digoll” fought between Edwin and Cadwallon, when: “the Severn was defiled [with blood] from its source to its mouth”.
 According to a Welsh poem of apparently ancient origins, ‘Marwnad Cadwallon’ (Death-song of Cadwallon): “Cadwallon the illustrious Encamped on Digoll Mount, For seven months and seven battles daily.”
 Triad 62, ‘Three Fettered War-Bands of the Islands of Britain’: “And the third, the War-Band of Belyn of Llŷn when fighting with Edwin at Bryn Edwin in Rhos.”
 The ‘Annales Cambriae’ indicate that Belyn died in 627, and two years later record: “The besieging of king Cadwallon in the island of Glannauc.”* Evidently Cadwallon didn't command sufficient forces to overthrow Edwin.
 What he needed was an ally.